JamieRez/Core-Git-Branching/Script.md

 "How did you get in here!?" replied the young zookeeper stepping out of the dense shrubbery.
 "I entered through the door", said Larry.
 "Well, I suppose you deserve to see some animals..., Come let's see the koalas."
-The zookeeper then proceeded to guide Larry through the zoo.
+The zookeeper then proceeded to eat Larry.

+"Where am I?" said Larry staring at the koalas in the zookeeper's stomach.

 Larry met the Unicorn King who granted him magic powers.
 The end.